 It doesn’t use sweetened condensed milk.
 Instead, my new, almost traditional pumpkin pie recipe uses coconut milk and just a third of a cup of sugar.
 (Did you know that a can of sweetened condensed milk has a cup of sugar?
 Wow!)

 You can use a refrigerated pie crust if gluten isn’t a problem for you.
-Or you can make (or buy) a homemade crust, using ingredients that are safe for you.
+Or you can make a homemade crust, using ingredients that are safe for you.
 I’ve included a recipe for a gluten-free, dairy-free, sugar-free crust, if that’s what you need.
+(The pie in the photo was made with a refrigerated pie crust.)

 (Almost) traditional pumpkin pie recipe